jakeleboeuf/jakeleboeuf.github.io/_posts/2015-12-4-the-kfc-hamburger-menu.markdown

 layout: post
 title:  "The KFC hamburger menu"
 subtitle: "A super slick animated menu icon"
-date:   2015-11-15 8:00:00 -0500
+date:   2015-12-04 11:03:12 -0500
 categories: code
 ---

 Yes, the chicken place.
-A new [KFC.com](http://kfc.com) launched a few weeks ago and although I didn't make it too far into the site, the nav menu icon animation caught my attention.
+A new [KFC.com](http://kfc.com) launched a few weeks ago.
+And even if I didn't make it too far into the site, the nav menu icon animation caught my attention.
 It's simple, slick, and just snappy enough.

 I love how much character this little animation has.